manueldevillena/heatermodel/README.md

 ## Formulation

-The problem formulation is included in this repository in a file called `heater_documentation.pdf`.
+The problem formulation is included in this repository in a file called `heater_model_documentation.pdf`.

 ## Q&A